Skip to main content

 Lake Winnebago Water Clarity

 Water clarity is one of the strongest predictors of lake sturgeon harvest in the Winnebago System during the spearing season.
-Biologists have not been able to safely conduct water clarity assessments yet.
+However, biologists have not yet been able to safely conduct water clarity assessments yet safely.

 Sturgeon Registration Stations in 2024